ParthMunjalJoshi/AdversarialTransferabilityResearch/README.md

 ![plot](./lib/EvalPipe.png)

 This pipeline takes two models and calculates adversarial robustness and transferability metrics for them and returns dataframes.

+:warning: **CAUTION** :warning: By default Carlini-Wagner attacks are disabled in the pipeline as they are computationally expensive.
+If you wish to include them you can do so by setting carlini_wagner_flag = True before running the experiment.

 The structure of the dataframes is given by:

 ![plot](./lib/Dataset_design.png)